fcdoc/doc/en/flashduty/alter/past_incidents.md

 View solutions to similar historical incidents to quickly handle new incidents.

-When responding to an incident, if you can view the solutions to similar historical incidents, it will significantly speed up the resolution process.
-The historical incident feature provides responders with a list of similar incidents that have been resolved.
+When responding to an incident, being able to view the solutions to similar historical incidents can significantly expedite the resolution process.
+The Historical Incidents feature provides responders with a list of similar incidents that have been resolved.
 For responders unfamiliar with the issue, they can quickly review the timeline, root cause, and solution of historical incidents and replicate the relevant actions.
-Historical incidents provide the context needed to solve problems and prevent responders from panicking when encountering unfamiliar issues.
+Historical incidents provide the necessary context for problem-solving and help prevent responders from panicking when encountering unfamiliar issues.

 > [!NOTE]
 > This feature is currently in beta and is only available in the Professional Edition and above.
 If you need to enable this feature, please feel free to contact us.